Mental Health Practice Billing: HIPAA Compliant Payment Apps

 Historically, many therapists have been shying away from accepting credit card payments.
 Mostly because it's been easier to accept cash or checks.

-Now, however, most clients prefer to use instant money transfer.
-It's convenient and, frankly, almost nobody carries around a chequebook with them anymore.
+Now, however, most clients prefer to use instant money transfers.
+It's convenient and virtually nobody carries around a checkbook with them anymore.

-And while there are many e-transfer options available; like Zelle, Venmo, Apple Pay and Even Facebook, not all of them are HIPAA compliant to use for your therapy business.
+And while there are many e-transfer options available; like Zelle, Venmo, Apple Pay, and even Facebook, most of them are not HIPAA compliant to use for your therapy business.

 The nature of your work demands from you to uphold a certain code of ethics by keeping your client's confidentiality.
-The problem with most of these very convenient payment apps is that they are not designed to preserve the identity of people using them as a secret.
+The problem with most of these very convenient payment apps is that they're not designed to preserve the identity of people using them as a secret.

 Another additional benefit of using Square is the extra convenience of accepting FSA and HSA cards in case your business is set up for it.

-Well, there are several methods for accepting instant payments.
+There are several methods for accepting instant credit card payments.
 But first I would like to list the ones that are NOT HIPAA compliant.
+Again, what makes non-HIPAA compliant payment apps dangerous is the transparency that can be used against your client's interests and confidentiality.

 I would also stay away from Apple Pay and Google Wallet, even though Google Drive is technically HIPAA Compliant.

-From my research, I learned that the best way to manage billing, uphold payment ethics and be able to quickly transfer the money into your bank account is using software built specifically for medical and therapy providers.
+The best way to manage your billing, uphold payment ethics, and be able to quickly transfer the money into your bank account is by using software built specifically for medical and therapy providers.

-Luckily, there are many companies that have developed services which are catered specifically to independent therapy practices.
+Another way to charge your clients with a credit card is by using your EHR software.
+Luckily, most EHR software companies have developed services that are catered specifically to independent therapy practices, payment processing included.
 I will list the four most prominent solutions here.
-Full disclosure: I am not affiliated with any of these companies, so my recommendations are based purely on my own research.
-If you want to see additional options, you can see the best-rated billing software here.
+Full disclosure: I'm not affiliated with any of these companies, so my recommendations are based purely on my own research.

 Simple Practice.
 As the name implies, this practice management tool is meant to make operating your therapy business easy.
-You can use it for billing, scheduling, documentation and even telehealth.
-And it also has a mobile app, which is a must feature for managing a business in 2020.
+You can use it for billing, scheduling, documentation, and even telehealth.
+And it also has a mobile app, which is a must-feature for managing a business in 2022.

 Therabill.
-Geared towards speech-language pathologists, developmental therapists, social workers, behavioral/mental health specialists, psychologists, and nutritionists, Therabill is meant to be especially convenient for claims processing.
+Geared toward speech-language pathologists, developmental therapists, social workers, behavioral/mental health specialists, psychologists, and nutritionists, Therabill is meant to be especially convenient for claims processing.

 Let me know which applications and software you use for your practice.
 Also, why did you choose the one you use?